Client Configuration Keywords

 Use this keyword to forward connections from an arbitrary port on the client through the secure tunnel.
 The syntax for configuring this setting is:

 When a Secure Shell connection is established, the Secure Shell client opens a socket on the Secure Shell client host using the designated local port (listening_port).
+(On client hosts with multiple interfaces, use listening_host to specify which interface.)
 Configure your application client (the one whose data you want to forward) to send data to the forwarded socket (rather than directly to the destination host and port).
 When that client establishes a connection, all data sent to the forwarded port is redirected through the secure tunnel to the Secure Shell server, which decrypts it and then directs it to the destination socket (host,hostport).
 Unless the gateway ports option is enabled, the forwarded local port is available only to clients running on the same computer as the Secure Shell client.
+The optional protocol can be tcp or ftp.

 Note: If the final destination host and port are not on the Secure Shell server host, data is sent in the clear between the Secure Shell host and the application server host.